Small Language Models for Your Niche Needs in 2025

 Once deployed, you want to keep your SLM in working order which means establishing processes for monitoring its performance and maintaining it over time.

-This involves tracking key metrics, such as accuracy and response times, and promptly addressing any issues that arise.
+This involves tracking key metrics, high quality data such as accuracy and response times, and promptly addressing any issues that arise.

 I recommend setting up automated alerts to notify you of significant deviations in the model’s performance or unexpected behavior.